flutter/website/src/ui/animations/hero-animations.md

   * Use two hero widgets in different routes but with matching tags to implement the animation.
-  * The Navigator manages a stack containing the app’s routes.
+  * The Navigator manages a stack containing the app's routes.
-  * Pushing a route on or popping a route from the Navigator’s stack triggers the animation.
+  * Pushing a route on or popping a route from the Navigator's stack triggers the animation.
   * The Flutter framework calculates a rectangle tween, [`RectTween`][] that defines the hero's boundary